Bigmista’s Barbecue Pulled Pork Sammich [CLOSED]

 Barbecue Los Angeles

-At Bigmista’s Barbecue & Sammich Shop, which Neil Strawder and Phyllis Strawder planted at Los Coyotes Center in northeast Long Beach, they smoke meat with almond wood or compressed oak “mojo bricks.”
+Neil Strawder and Phyllis Strawder planted Bigmista’s Barbecue & Sammich Shop at Los Coyotes Center in northeast Long Beach.
+The couple smokes meat with almond wood or compressed oak “mojo bricks” to great effect.

-A firetruck red smoker rests out front, they’ve got a spare on wheels in the street, and most people grab their barbecue to go.
+A firetruck red smoker rests out front.
+They’ve got a spare smoker on wheels in the street.
+Most people grab their barbecue to go.
 Still, they do have four tables on-site, protected with red and white checked cloths.
 Just order from a white board at the counter.

 Their Pulled Pork Sammich ($8.80) features an open-faced bun piled with peppery, smoke-buffeted pork.
 The Strawders douse their juicy pork shreds with a choice of two different sauces.
 Clearly, this meat calls for spicy sauce.
 Say spicy and Phyllis Strawder will shout your order back to the kitchen: “Drop it like it’s hot.”
 If you’re smart, pair your pork with Mac & Cheese, a four-cheese blend folded with butter and sour cream.
 The mac costs more than most sides, but as Phyllis Strawder said, “It costs more because it’s got more love.”